 Increasing costs of labor, pharmaceuticals, and medical devices continue to drive up healthcare expenses.
 At the same time, revenue from private and government insurance plans are being squeezed.
 This growing divide shows no sign of slowing down.

-So it should come as no surprise when a 2018 survey of health care CEOs reveals cost control as the “most urgent strategic priority” for healthcare executives [source].
+So it should come as no surprise when healthcare CEOs consider cost control as the “most urgent strategic priority” for healthcare executives [source].

 And when it comes to cost control, reducing spend on print and digital communications has become an obvious temptation.
 Especially since the return on the impact of any given communication can be hard to quantify.